-Want some expensive looking decor without shelling out a ton?
-Make your own Painted Tribal Vases from thrift store vases.
+Looking for unique home decor for your boho abode?
+Make your own DIY Painted Tribal Vases: Faux Pottery from thrift store finds.
 Find more of my fun Bohemian decor on my Tropical Boho tutorial page.

 It’s no secret I love unique decor.
 I have been on the lookout for some vases to paint a tribal pattern on.
 For this month’s Thrift Store Challenge, I found two different shaped vases to transform into a fun boho look to add more greenery to my home.